How to make easy salt dough snowflakes for the holidays! These look so pretty on your tree or made into a garland.

 How to Store Salt Dough Ornaments

-Salt Dough ornaments can last years if you store them the right way.
+Salt Dough ornaments can last years if you store them properly.
 I store mine between pieces of wax paper and keep them in our guest room closet with the rest of the ornaments.
-They are stored at normal room temperature, nothing too hot or too cold.
+They are stored at normal room temperature—nothing too hot or too cold.
 I learned this from Martha Stewart!

 I hope you guys enjoyed this tutorial!
 Happy Crafting! 🙂